mtxdead10cc/adder-lang/readme.md

 ### Import from host

-Native C functions can be registered and made available in the adder code.
+Native C functions can be registered and made available to the adder code.

 There are currently a (small) number of built-in functions automatically available when using adrrun (or adder/xutils).